 “Let’s be honest,” says Dr. Lee.
 “It’s not as though parents didn’t yell at their kids before.
 But since things are more stressful right now, parents need to be extra conscious of their own big three: diet/nutrition, activity level and sleep.
 They impact our mood, as well as our ability to problem solve, stay calm, concentrate and focus.
 If any of those things are really off, which is likely right now, it can have a major impact on your ability to be your best self.”

-When you do lose your cool, Michelle Kaplan, LCSW, a clinical social worker at the Child Mind Institute, advises that you wait to apologize until everyone has calmed down.
+When you do lose your cool, Michelle Kaplan, LCSW, a clinical social worker, advises that you wait to apologize until everyone has calmed down.
 Be honest with your kids and tell them if you’re tired, hungry, struggling or overwhelmed.
 Apologize for your bad language and let them know you will work hard to do better.
 You can even involve your kids in some problem solving about what can be done differently next time.

 Everyone needs your help at the same time